Scrutiny of Legislation Conference

 “Parliamentary Scrutiny – Looking to the Future”

-In light of the present circumstances consideration is being given to the Scrutiny Conference.
+In light of the present circumstances the Scrutiny Conference has been postponed.
 Further advice will be provided in due course.

 Parliament House, Melbourne, Victoria

 Delegates from the Federal, State, Territory and New Zealand parliamentary committees are invited to Parliament House in Melbourne, Victoria, to discuss the past, present and future of parliamentary scrutiny.
 Representatives from overseas parliamentary committees are most welcome.

 The Scrutiny of Legislation Conference strengthens the commitment to parliamentary scrutiny across various jurisdictions.
 It supports the checks and balances processes which are of fundamental importance to the law making process.